François Durovray

 François Durovray (born 4 March 1971) is a French politician of The Republicans.
-He became president of the Departmental Council of Essonne in 2015, and was re-elected in the 2021 departmental elections.
+He became mayor of Montgeron after the communal elections in 2014.He then became president of the Departmental Council of Essonne in 2015, and was re-elected in the 2021 departmental elections.

 Between September and December 2024, he served as minister of transport in the government of Michel Barnier.

+He publicly opposed his former friend Nicolas Dupont-Aignan after he rallied far-right Marine Le Pen during the 2017 presidential elections.
+He ran for deputy in the 2024 snap elections and finished third.